On the Generalised Langevin Equation for Simulated Annealing: Introduction

 \subsection{Contributions and organisation of the paper}

-\begin{itemize} \item To the best of the authors' knowledge, neither of the generalised Langevin systems \eqref{gl} and \eqref{gen} have been considered along with simulated annealing to solve a global optimisation problem.
+Here we summarise the main contributions of the paper. \begin{itemize} \item We provide a complete theoretical analysis of the simulated annealing algorithm for the generalised Langevin equation \eqref{gl}.
 The main theoretical contribution consists of Theorem \ref{convergence} that establishes convergence in probability of $X_t$ in the higher order Markovian dynamics \eqref{gl} to a global minimiser of $U$.
-For the optimal cooling schedule $T_t$, the rate of convergence is as the known rate for the Langevin system \eqref{Sim2} presented in \cite{meta}. \item On a more technical level, the assumptions and proofs here closely parallel those of \cite{meta} bar a number of differences.
-Due to the different dynamics, we use a different form of the distorted entropy, stated formally in \eqref{entdef}.
-In addition, we use different truncation arguments for establishing dissipation of this distorted entropy.
-We provide more details on differences in Remarks \ref{rem_assumptions} and \ref{rem_trunc}.
+For the optimal cooling schedule $T_t$, the rate of convergence is as the known rate for the Langevin system \eqref{Sim2} presented in \cite{meta}. \item The initially non-Markovian property and pronounced degeneracy in the sense of requiring a second commutator bracket for hypoellipticity by way of H\"ormander introduces additional difficulties that are overcome using techniques from \cite{meta}.
+As such, we use a different form of the distorted entropy, stated formally in \eqref{entdef}.
+Additional technical improvements include a different truncation argument and a limiting sequence of nondegenerate SDEs for establishing dissipation of this distorted entropy.
+These extensions also address certain technical issues in \cite{meta}; see Remarks \ref{rem_assumptions}, \ref{tanirem} and \ref{trunc_issue} for more details.
 Also we make an effort to emphasise the role of the critical factor of the cooling schedule in the rate of convergence in Theorem \ref{convergence}.
-This can be seen in our assumptions for $T_t$ and $U$ below. \item Our results cover also convergence to equilibrium for the constant temperature case, which is relevant for sampling problems.
-In Proposition \ref{constT0} we establish exponential convergence to equilibrium for \eqref{gl} with $T_t=T>0$, see also Remark \ref{constTemp}.
-This is not surprising, see \cite{ottobre2011asymptotic} for similar results. \item Detailed numerical experiments are provided to illustrate the performance of our approach.
+This can be seen in our assumptions for $T_t$ and $U$ below. \item As a byproduct, we prove exponential convergence to equilibrium for the constant temperature $T_t=T>0$ case in Proposition \ref{constT0}, which is relevant for sampling problems.
+See \cite{ottobre2011asymptotic} and \cite{Vaes} for similar results. \item Detailed numerical experiments are provided to illustrate the performance of our approach.
 We also discuss thoroughly tuning issues.
-In particular, we investigate the role of matrix $A$ and how it can be chosen to increase exploration of the state space.
-For the leapfrog time discretisation of \cite{BB}, our results suggest that exploration of the state space is increased considerably compared to using an Euler discretisation of \eqref{Sim2}.
+In particular, we investigate numerically the role of matrix $A$ and how it can be chosen to increase exploration of the state space.
+As regards to time discretisation of \eqref{gl} we use the leapfrog scheme of \cite{BB}.
+We compare this with a similar time discretisation of \eqref{Sim2} and observe that exploration of the state space is increased considerably. \end{itemize} The paper is organised as follows.
+Section \ref{main} will present the assumptions and main theoretical results.
+Detailed proofs can be found in Section \ref{proofs}.
+Section \ref{num} presents numerical results demonstrating the effectiveness of our approach both in terms of reaching the global minimum and the exploration of the state space.
+In Section \ref{conclusion}, we provide some concluding remarks.